bractus/bractus/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on ...

+AI 🤖 and Data Engineering 🤓

+- 🌱 I’m currently learning ...

+English 🇺🇸 and Spanish 🇪🇸

+- ⚡ Fun fact: ...

+I'm also a drummer 🥁 and a cook 👨🏻‍🍳.

 <!--
 **bractus/bractus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.